nens/threedi-docs/source/d_qgis_plugin.rst

 This means that for *boundary conditions* nothing changes between API v1 and v3.
 Values are taken from the spatialite.
 The following requirements still hold for the boundary conditions:

 - number of entries have to be exactly the same
-- time have to be the same value (e.g. al time series have 0, 10, 20, 40 as time. it is not possible to have a boundary condition with the time as 0,15,20,40)
+- time has to be the same value (e.g. al time series have 0, 10, 20, 40 as time.
+It is not possible to have a boundary condition with the time as 0,15,20,40)

-*Initial water levels* are taken from the spatialite if the users selects this in the wizard, see the section on initial conditions below for a how to.
+*Initial water levels* are taken from the spatialite if the users selects this in the wizard, see the section on initial conditions below for a 'how to'.

 *Laterals* are not taken into account when added to the spatialite.
-A user has to add them to the API call for them to be taken into account.
-See the section on laterals below for a how to.
+The user has to add them to the API call for them to be taken into account.
+See the section on laterals below for a 'how to'.

 To start simulating click the simulate button.
-The following window will be shown:
+Next, the following window will be shown:

 .. figure:: image/d_qgisplugin_apiclient_runningsimulations.png
     :alt: Choose simulate

-In this window an overview of current simulations within the organisation.
-In this panel simulations can be started, but also running simulations can be stopped.
+This window shows an overview of current simulations for the specific organisation.
+In this panel simulations can be started and also stopped.
 Using load templates enables you to re-use a previously stored template.
-All the settings that were defined are automatically used in the wizard.
+All specific defined settings are automatically used in the wizard.

 After clicking 'new simulation' the start screen of the wizard is shown:

 .. figure:: image/d_qgisplugin_apiclient_start_screen_new_simulation.png
     :alt: Choose new simulation

-In this window the various options to be used in the calculation can be defined.
+In this window various options, to be used in the calculation, can be defined.

 **Boundary conditions**
 Not configurable yet.
-Boundary conditions are taken from the spatialite directly
+Boundary conditions are taken from the spatialite directly.

 **Initial conditions**
 To define the use of a (previously) saved state or initial waterlevels in 1D, 2D or Ground water.

 **Laterals**
-To select a laterals to use in the model
+To select laterals to use in the model.

 **Breaches**
-To select a breach to open in the model
+To select a breach to open in the model.

 **Precipitation**
-To define precipitation in the model
+To define precipitation in the model.

 **Multiple simulations** (becomes available when using either breaches or precipitation) To define multiple simulations with rainfall or breaches.
 Useful when simulating multiple events on the same model.

 **Generate saved state after simulation**
-To save the end result of the simulation as saved state
+To save the end result of the simulation as a saved state.

 **Post-processing in Lizard**
 Works only for users with this module.
 Enables storing results in the cloud, automated postprocessing of waterdepth and water levels maps, time of arrival, flood hazard rating and damage estimations (only available in the Netherlands at the moment).
 Contact us at servicedesk@nelen-schuurmans.nl if you like to use this option and don't have access yet.

 When starting a new simulation, you need to define a name for the simulation.
-Other users within your organisation will see this, and it can be used to look up simulations later.
+Other users within your organisation will see this.
+It can also be used to look up simulations later.

 .. figure:: image/d_qgisplugin_apiclient_new_simulation.png
     :alt: Choose new simulation

-The first step in any simulation is choosing the duration of the simulation:
+The first step in any simulation is choosing the simulation duration:

 .. figure:: image/d_qgisplugin_apiclient_choose_duration.png